elehobica/RPi_Pico_WAV_Player/Readme.md

 | 36 / 40 | 3V3(OUT) / VBUS | VCC | to VIN of PCM5102 board |

 From DAC noise's point of view, it is recommended to provide the power of PCM5102 from VBUS (5V).
-Under battery operation, use 3V3(OUT) pin as described in schematic.
+For battery operation, use 3V3(OUT) pin as described in schematic.

 ![PCM5102_schematic](doc/RPi_Pico_WAV_Player_PCM5102_Schematic.png)